araobp/sensor-network/doc/PROTOCOL.md

     |<------SAV--------|
 ```

-The number is saved in PIC'S EEPROM.
+The current setting is saved in PIC'S EEPROM.

 ## STA (start sending data)
 ```